FirstBatchLabs/Guide-to-Decentralized-Socials/Essential Guide to Decentralized Social on Chains.md

 # Near

-NEAR’s blockchain can be used to run smart contracts, but it also has compatibility with the Ethereum Virtual Machine (EVM) to allow Ethereum developers to easily port over applications through Aurora network.
+NEAR’s blockchain can be used to run smart contracts, but it also has compatibility with the Ethereum Virtual Machine (EVM) to allow Ethereum developers to easily port over applications through the Aurora network.

 ![Screen Shot 2023-01-10 at 14.08.16.png](Essential%20Guide%20to%20Decentralized%20Social%20on%20Chains%20%2053a3b5d2d06f43f9a3ea9635b47d0083/Screen_Shot_2023-01-10_at_14.08.16.png)